 Skill Level: Confident Beginner

-The Aunt Dinah quilt block looks complex, but when you break it down into its individual parts, you'll see it's nothing more than 3-patch quarter square triangles and Brave World units.
+The Aunt Dinah quilt block looks complex, but when you break it down into its individual parts, you see it's nothing more than 3-patch quarter square triangles and Brave World units.

 Let's meet Aunt Dinah!

-Try our favorite pressing technique, for the flattest blocks you'll ever see.
+Try my favorite pressing technique, for the flattest blocks you'll ever see.
 It even works for paperpiecing!

 Look for good contrast between your two fabrics so that the points don't get lost.

 Unless otherwise noted, print one copy of each pattern.
 The links to download the patterns are in the cutting chart below.